Your Biopsy Results

 After the Biopsy: Your Results

-We understand the anxiety that can occur when you are waiting to hear the outcome of a test.
-Results will typically be available in one to two business days.
-Your physician will explain how and when you will receive your results.
+We know it is hard to wait for test results.
+Your results will typically be available in 1 to 2 business days.
+Your physician will explain how and when you will get your results.

 Most breast conditions are benign (not cancer).
 Common benign breast changes include: